We wanted to share answers to top questions from Rustic Pathways families. Use these as you prepare for your upcoming program.

 This is a common question with a varied answer.
 Our programs include a variety of accommodations including homestays, guesthouses, hotels, camping, etc. We recommend reading through the itinerary and FAQs on your program page to get a better idea about where you will be staying throughout the itinerary.

 When will my t-shirt arrive?
-What happens if it’s the wrong size?

 What about spending money?
 How much should I bring and in what currency?
 Credit card, debit card, cash?